“We are a family of four, soon to be five. My wife and I have two kids, Luthfirrahman, who is 3, and Fadhlurrahman, who is almost 12.

 Having a child with autism teaches us to be more patient and accepting.
 We need to slow our pace down and be patient.
 Fadhlur is turning 12 soon and is already almost 1.8m tall.
 A normal child would be more independent at this age but with him, we need to prepare him mentally before doing anything or going anywhere.
 Sometimes, when he loses control in public, we will need to sit him down and calm him before moving again.

 Fadhlur is very helpful and loves his family a lot.
 He adores his little brother and protects his mother.
-He would never eat anything without offering mummy first.
-He’ willing to sacrifice his favourite food, or snack if his little brother wants it.
+He never eats anything without offering it to mummy first.
+He’s willing to sacrifice his favourite food, or snack if his little brother wants it.
 Fadlur also helps his grandfather, who is an amputee, by helping him move his wheelchair around in public.

 Once when, his newborn little brother due for checkup, we brought Fadlur along to the clinic.
 When the doctor wanted to check his baby brother, he stood up holding the doctors hands and said ‘This is my brother,’ which made us all laugh.